Contest to replace Boris Johnson begins, opponents demand he goes now

 Johnson, who less than three years ago won an election with a large majority, was brought down by scandals that included breaches of COVID-19 pandemic lockdown rules, a luxury renovation of his official residence and the appointment of a minister who had been accused of sexual misconduct.

-Johnson told his cabinet of top ministers - some of whom were appointed after the announcement he would be resigning - that he would not be making any big changes of direction that would tie the hands of his successor.

-But in his speech to the country announcing his exit, he did not use the word 'resign' or 'resignation', and described his forced departure as "eccentric", and such is the lingering distrust in his behaviour that former Conservative prime minister John Major said Johnson should leave now.
+In his speech to the country announcing his exit, Johnson did not use the word 'resign' or 'resignation', and described his forced departure as "eccentric", and such is the lingering distrust in his behaviour that former Conservative prime minister John Major said Johnson should leave now.

 "To allow a prime minister whose own ministers have just resigned en masse with no confidence in his leadership to remain in place cannot be in the national interest," the Times newspaper said in its editorial.